 The included studies did not provide evidence on differences in adverse effects by any patient characteristic or risk factor other than age.
-Test positivity and colposcopy rates were higher for younger women (less than 35 years old and less than 30 years old) with hrHPV screening strategies; the difference was even more pronounced in one trial reporting rates of colposcopy for women aged 25 to 29 years.
+Test positivity and colposcopy rates were higher for younger women (younger than 30 to 35 years) with hrHPV screening strategies; the difference was even more pronounced in one trial reporting rates of colposcopy for women ages 25 to 29 years.